 Four years after Laura and her son died — four years and two counties over — Allen Threatt farmed the land around Pottawatomie Road.
 Despite the evil that lurked just down the way, he put down roots and carved opportunity out of the impenetrable cross timbers.

 But, Allen Threatt didn’t let worry or fear stop him.
-He came to Oklahoma and joined up with former slaves of local Cherokee, Choctaw, Chickasaw, Creek and Seminole owners.
+He came to the Heartland and joined up with former slaves of local Cherokee, Choctaw, Chickasaw, Creek, and Seminole owners.
 They stood in racial solidarity with one another and pursued economic opportunities across the young state.

 And, just like that, I remember something about a picture I took in Arcadia, a town just a few miles west of Luther.
 It was a picture of a church sign and the pastor’s name was Allen Threatt III.